umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 ![movePage.jpg](images/The-Text-Widget1.png)

-The Text Widget lets you create a text field on the page, containing a Rich text editor and a sidebar widget(can be more than one) these sidebar widgets are as follows: a text area, links, button.
+The Text Widget lets you create a text field on the page, containing a Rich text editor and the option for a sidebar widget(can be more than one) these sidebar widgets can be the following: a text area, links, a button.

 This is useful if you only need a text box outside of the widgets, most of the other widgets come with the ***Text widget*** included